 2c.
 When a grant application from Horspath Parish Council (to include Horspath Recreation Charity and Horspath Village Hall) is to be discussed and determined by the Board of Trustees, a minimum of two of the Trust's Independent Trustees must be present at the meeting and their approval in support of the application must be given before that grant can be awarded.

 3. Individual residents and organized community groups in Horspath may apply for grants from the Trust, but in the event of over-subscription, priority will be given at the discretion of the Trustees to the support of projects which benefit the community as a whole over those which benefit only individuals.
-Applications from individuals may only be granted for musical, artistic, education & training (but excluding general tuition fees), general environmental, cultural or sporting purposes (excluding general membership and subscription fees) and for care in the community for the elderly and disabled.
+Applications from individuals may only be granted for musical, artistic, education & training (but excluding general tuition fees), general environmental, cultural, sporting excellence or exceptional opportunity purposes (excluding general membership and subscription fees) and for care in the community for the elderly and disabled.
 It may be insisted that any such grants are paid to a relevant third party supplier.
 Trustees welcome applications for grants which will fund part of the total cost of a project which will be partly funded to an equal extent by the applicants themselves.
 Grants will not be made to assist business, commercial or paid activities, or as contributions towards the cost of holidays or the cost of improvements to private property.
 Grants will normally be awarded only for activities to be carried out within the UK rather than abroad.

 Trustees review the Standing Orders annually unless changes are needed sooner.